isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-The compiler catches attempt to overload a lambda.
+The compiler catches the attempt to overload a lambda.

 ## <a name="SS-union"></a> C.union: Unions